Geisinger Health System

 Geisinger Health System (GHS) is a regional health care provider to central, south-central and northeastern Pennsylvania.
 Headquartered in Danville, Pennsylvania, Geisinger services over 3 million patients in 45 counties.
+Geisinger operates ten hospitals, a medical school, and Life Flight, an air ambulance service.

+On March 31, 2024, Geisinger was acquired by Risant Health, with Geisinger continuing to operate under its own name.

 History

-Geisinger is named after Abigail Geisinger, widow of iron magnate George Geisinger.